designconversations/designconversations.net/src/README.md

 from the `episode-data.ods` spreadsheet, and processing each episode record in some way.

-`build-episode-posts.php` generates a Jekyll post page for each episode, including front-matter and page content.
+`01-build-episode-posts.php` generates a Jekyll post page for each episode, including front-matter and page content.

-`encode-mp3s.php` loads a matching MP3 file for each episode record, encoding it to a standard encoding specification.
+`02-encode-mp3s.php` loads a matching MP3 file for each episode record, encoding it to a standard encoding specification.

-`tag-mp3s.php` loads an encoded MP3 file for each episode record, adding episode data as ID3 tags.
+`03-tag-mp3s.php` loads an encoded MP3 file for each episode record, adding episode data as ID3 tags.

-`upload-mp3s.php` uploads encoded and tagged MP3 files for each episode record, if they haven't been uploaded already.
+`04-upload-mp3s.php` uploads encoded and tagged MP3 files for each episode record, if they haven't been uploaded already.

 ## To Do